Click or select any title to be taken to the associated website.

 Top Withens is a ruined farmhouse, 2 miles (as the crow flies) both from here and from Haworth.
 It is likely that the house is not literally the 'Wuthering Heights' that Emily Brontë wrote about, which was more likely a fiction inspired by her surroundings.
 However, it is preserved as somewhere for people to experience a more visceral sense of the surroundings she described in the story.
 There is a stone engraving on the farmhouse wall and it is a place of pilgrimage for many thousands of the Brontë fans who visit the area every year.

 Haworth's steeply-rising cobbled Main Street is the ideal place to buy a small gift, any kind of card or some art.
 In fact we would wager that it's the best place within a 50 mile radius to do so.
 Every shop is unique and you can tell that their contents have been carefully selected by someone who really cares about the products they put on sale.
-Beyond The Apothecary and Mrs Beighton's Sweet Shop, which we will cover in their own sections, our favourites include Deadpan & Ginger, Hawksby's, Rosie Bobbin's, Oates & Wiles and Daisy Days.
+The Cabinet of Curiosities and Mrs Beighton's Sweet Shop, which we will cover in their own sections, our favourites include Deadpan & Ginger, Hawksby's, Rosie Bobbin's, Oates & Wiles and Daisy Days.

 Remember when you could buy a quarter of sweets from an endless array of big glass jars?
 At Mrs Beighton's you can step back in time and buy any of your old favorites, from Pear Drops to Aniseed Twists & Sherbert Pips to Lemon Drops.
 They also have Gobstoppers, Sherbert Fountains, 30 different types of Liquorice, 10 flavors of fruity Bon Bons, an endless array of Fudge and much, much more.